smirarab/sepp/README.HIPPI.md

 ---------------------------------------------
 Bugs and Errors
 ---------------------------------------------
 HIPPI is under active research development at UIUC by the Warnow Lab (and especially with her former PhD students Siavash Mirarab and Nam Nguyen).
-Please report any errors or requests to Michael Nute (nute2@illinois.edu), Siavash Mirarab (smirarab@gmail.com) and Nam Nguyen (ndn006@eng.ucsd.edu).
+Please report any errors or requests to Michael Nute (mike.nute@gmail.com), Siavash Mirarab (smirarab@gmail.com), or  Nam Nguyen (nnguyen@boundlessbio.com).